LazaUK/AOAI-Assistants-VectorStore/README.md

     name = "<VECTOR_STORE_NAME>"
 )
 ```
-4. Populate the Vector Store with your files in bacthes:
+4. Populate the Vector Store with your files in batches:
 ``` Python
 file_batch = client.beta.vector_stores.file_batches.upload_and_poll(
     vector_store_id = vector_store.id,
     files = file_streams
 )
 ```
-5. If successful, you should see something like this:
+5. If successful, you should see a message like this:
 ``` JSON
 Uploading files to the vector store from folder1...
 Files upload status: completed